-The original developers of the coin, Ripple Labs still holds roughly 60 billion XRP in escrow, which is released regularly to finance the team’s operations.
+The original developers of the coin, Ripple Labs still holds roughly 60 billion XRP in escrow, which they release regularly to finance the team’s operations.
 Ripple Labs also sees regular massive investment from players who see broad potential in the firm’s technology as well as XRP.

 Ripple’s use of Ripplenet, in particular, has attracted major players from traditional finance to regular use of XRP.
 PNC and Santander are among major banks using the company’s payment protocols.
 And as of summer 2019, Moneygram has been using Ripple’s xRapid technology to streamline its international payments as well.

-The reason?
-The speed and low cost of XRP’s transactions allow banks to transfer funds internationally and convert between currencies more efficiently than their traditional mechanisms.
+The speed and low cost of XRP’s transactions allow banks to transfer funds internationally.
+Also to convert between currencies more efficiently than their traditional mechanisms.

 Since XRP trades across so many currencies and with such low fees, it is often cheaper to go from, say, pesos to XRP to yen than it would be to trade pesos directly for yen through traditional banking systems — which charge major fees for these conversions.
 This use case is particularly important for smaller banks that cannot afford to maintain access to a wide range of currencies themselves.